furnstahl/Physics-8820/LectureNotes/content/Reference/installing_anaconda.md

        glib-2.58.3          | 3.1 MB    | ##################################### | 100%
        libcxx-8.0.1         | 1000 KB   | ##################################### | 100%
        scipy-1.3.1          | 18.1 MB   | ##################################### | 100%
-etc. (it will be a pretty long list and not necessarily be in this order).
+etc. (it will be a pretty long list with different version numbers and not necessarily be in this order).
 Then you'll see

        Preparing transaction: done
        Verifying transaction: done
        Executing transaction: done
 where "done" appears when it has finished.
 If all is well at the end, you'll get a success message.
-If it fails, email the message you get to furnstahl.1@osu.edu.
+If it fails, email the message you get to furnstahl.1@osu.edu and we'll figure out the problem.

 Some packages might not be found in the default conda channels.
 One can either specify relevant package channel(s) in the environment.yml